soabase/soabase-halva/examples/README.md

 * [SimpleInterpreter.scala](src/main/java/io/soabase/halva/examples/SimpleInterpreter.scala)
 * [SimpleInterpreter.java](src/main/java/io/soabase/halva/examples/SimpleInterpreter.java)

 This one small program contains all the features that people usually wish they could use in Java.
-To me eye, the Halva/Java version looks remarkably close to the Scala file.
+To my eye, the Halva/Java version looks remarkably close to the Scala file.
 It definitely doesn't look like normal Java.
 Of course, it's noisier than the Scala version - no matter how hard you try Java is noisy.
 However, Java 8 is much, much, less noisier than previous Javas.
 Once you get past the imports, semicolons and some other scaffolding, it's not too bad.